 Permission to reproduce is conditional on the unequivocal acceptance of these regulations.
 Any breach of these terms and conditions will automatically result, at the sole discretion of the Museum, in the revocation of permission to reproduce.
 Payment of appropriate compensation or damages to the Museum by the applicant may also be considered.

-Any applicant requesting permission to reproduce electronic images for publicity purposes must obtain the proper reproduction permission from the Media Relations Manager.
+Any applicant requesting permission to reproduce electronic images for publicity purposes must obtain the proper reproduction permission from the Communications Manager.

 Permission to Reproduce

 Permission to reproduce and the fee payable include world rights (all languages) but cover only the specific one time use detailed in the Invoice/Application Form.
 Any and all reprints, further editions, re-use of the printing plates, or additional use of any kind must be preceded by a new application and is not covered by the original fee or permission to reproduce.
 Permissions cannot be granted in perpetuity.
 Maximum time period allowed is 5 years.

 The paint area of a composition, or the area within the outline of a sculpture, may not be masked out, cut down, superimposed with type matter, or in any way defaced or altered.
 Reproductions that bleed are therefore only permitted in the case of “details”.

 Application to reproduce a detail from an artwork will be considered only upon receipt of a sketch or marked-up photograph showing the area to be reproduced.
 Please send a proof to the attention of the Senior Manager of Photography, Multimedia, & Licensing by email firstname.lastname@example.org or fax 412.622.3112.